Why use a Lens filter?

 Midwest Optical Systems (MidOpt) is the worlds leading resource for off-the-shelf and custom machine vision filters, lenses and accessories used in industrial imaging applications.
 Security, surveillance, scientific, medical and other markets are also served.
 The filters are produced with MidOpts unique StablEDGE Technology – Learn more

 BANDPASS FILTERS: MidOpt Bandpass Filters are the simplest, quickest and most cost-effective way to improve the image contrast, repeatability, and long term stability of any industrial vision system.

 LONGPASS FILTERS: Longpass filters let longer visible and/or infrared wavelengths pass while blocking shorter wavelengths of light.
-Mainly for use in monochrome (black and white) imaging applications, they can help to improve contrast, resolution and separate colors while maximizing brightness of surroundings in the vicinity of the subject under inspection or surveillance.
+Mainly for use in monochrome (black and white) imaging applications, they can help to improve contrast, resolution and separate colours while maximising brightness of surroundings in the vicinity of the subject under inspection or surveillance.

-SHORTPASS FILTERS: Shortpass filters are useful for improving contrast, resolution and separating colors in black and white or color applications.
+SHORTPASS FILTERS: Shortpass filters are useful for improving contrast, resolution and separating colours in black and white or colour applications.

 NEUTRAL DENSITY FILTERS: Light used to image any nonmetallic surface will produce polarised light in reflection, therefore the use of linear polarisers can often result in appreciable benefit in industrial imaging applications.

 Sunglasses for your system, ND filters reduce light intensity without affecting apparent colour.
 They also allow for longer exposure times and reduced depth of field by using a wider iris opening, thus improving the separation of subject matter from background information.

 POLARISING FILTERS: Polarisers are designed to reduce specular glare by passing only the light polarised in the direction perpendicular to the reflected light (glare).
 In addition, they help improve contrast, increase colour saturation and detect imperfections in transparent materials.